payal-mehta-coder/playwright-payal-mehta/README.md

 ## Overview
-This project was developed as part of the Origami QA take-home assessment and demonstrates a Playwright test suite for validating login functionality.
+This project demonstrates best practices that can be used for Playwright test suites.

 ## Project Structure